-Generally, wildflowers are most abundant at lower elevations early in the season, and at higher elevations later.
-Wet years typically provide a greater abundance than dry years.
-But regardless of precipitation or month, whether from the car or by foot out on a trail, visitors of all ages and abilities can find wildflowers to enjoy.
+Generally, wildflowers are most abundant at lower elevations early in the season, and at higher elevations later, and wet years provide more flowers than dry.
+But regardless of precipitation or month, whether from the car or on foot, visitors of all ages and abilities can find wildflowers to enjoy.

 Wheeler Peak Scenic Drive